spacepatcher/firehol-ip-aggregator/README.md

 | `"sync_period_h"` | Defines time period for syncing with FireHOL IP list repository |
 | `"firehol_ipsets_git"` | Defines FireHOL IP lists repository url |

-Also it's possible to change count of workers that process queries to API in `app/entrypoint.sh` by changing `--workers` argument value.
+Also it's possible to change count of workers that process queries to API in `docker/Dockerfile.api` by changing `--workers` argument value in `ENTRYPOINT`.
 ```
-gunicorn --bind=0.0.0.0:8000 --workers=4 --timeout 3600 api:__hug_wsgi__
+ENTRYPOINT ["gunicorn", "--bind=0.0.0.0:8000", "--workers=4", "--timeout", "3600", "api:__hug_wsgi__"]
 ```

-It's recommended to use 2 workers per 1 core (do not forget to change `max_connections` parameter in `conf/postgresql.conf`).
+It's recommended to use 2 workers per 1 core (do not forget to change `max_connections` parameter in `docker-persistent/conf/postgresql.conf`).

 To apply configuration changes you should rebuild containers:
 ```
-sudo docker-compose down
+docker-compose down
-sudo docker-compose up --build
+docker-compose up --build
 ```